Robust Failure Diagnosis of Microservice System through Multimodal Data: Approach

 \subsubsection{Running Example}

-To understand how \method diagnoses failure, we demonstrate the workflow of \method using one real-world failure from \Done.
-At 10:46, service instance B1 encounters a failure of access denied. \figref{fig:case-study} shows the \kgshort, event sequence, and the original data.
+\figref{fig:overall} shows how \method can be integrated with microservice systems.
+To better explain how \method diagnoses failure, we demonstrate the workflow of \method using one real-world failure from \Done.
+At 10:46, service instance B1 encounters a failure of access denied. \figref{fig:case-study} shows the original data, event sequence, and the \kgshort.
 From \figref{fig:case-study-b}, we can see that failure-indicative events from different modalities are temporally intertwined.
-It takes \method about 10 seconds to perform diagnosis.
-Then it gives the result of B1 as the root cause instance and access denied as the failure type, effectively addressing tasks \#1 and \#2.
+Then the GNN predicts service group ``B'' and failure type ``access denied''.
+Further ranking within the service group ``B'' gives ``B1'' as the Top1 instance.
+The overall process takes less than 10 seconds.
+Thus, \method effectively addresses tasks \#1 and \#2.